 A Smoking invitation: includes oak sticks to be burned into charcoal

-my family Lived in Savannah, GA for nine generations up until my great grandmother and her three sisters, after being orphaned, decided to leave when they became of age.
-The first of my family to move back, I live a three minute walk away from my great-great grandfather's workplace: an ice factory.
+My family lived in Savannah, GA for nine generations up until my great grandmother and her three sisters decided to leave.
+I am the first of my family to move back, now living a three minute walk away from my great-great grandfather's workplace, the old ice factory.

-Henry Louis Bourquin (my great-great-great-great uncle), was one of the founding members of the Georgia Medical society in 1804. he sold many tinctures and tonics like lavender and orange flower oils, honey water, ginger preserves, sage, and jordan almonds.
+Henry Louis Bourquin (my great-great-great-great uncle), was one of the founding members of the Georgia Medical society in 1804.
+He sold many tinctures and tonics like lavender and orange flower water, honey water, ginger preserves, and sage, to name a few.
 Though I claim no medicinal value to my concoctions, I'd be lying if I didn't say that a good fragrance wasn't healing in one way or another.

 Invitation to "Blood Relative", the first gallery/fragrance of the series